iNZightVIT/Lite/README.md

 Underway:
 ---------
-- [Wishlist] Adjust the size of the "Help" button so that it matches the size of the actionButton.
-- [Manipulate] Go through the data extraction / manipulation options.
-- [Model Fitting] Implement the model fitting module

 Recent Updates (Most to least recent):
 ----------------------------------------
+- [Global] Implemented GET variables to add to iNZight-lite URL.
+- [Visualize] All "Advanced options" are now up to date with iNZight.
+- [Model Fitting] Implement the model fitting module
 - [Time Series] Check if it can handle datasets with the "DATE" columns in column 2+.
 - [Time Series] Fix "Provide Time Information".
 - [Help] This module was removed.
 Even though it is in iNZight links to the new webpage already exist in the "About" start page and help to every module is available for every module inside the modules.